scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Run `terraform apply` again to build out the rest of your lab environment.

 ???
 Note the dependency in the `data` block that forces terraform to wait until the Virtual Machine is fully provisioned and has a Public IP address before proceeding.
 Without that `depends_on` parameter the run may sometimes fail.
+You don't have to highlight this or explain it.
+This is for the instructor just in case someone asks.
+Normally it's best to allow Terraform to discover all dependencies automatically.

 ---
 name: chapter-3c-lab-answer